On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Upper bounds

 \begin{proof} Suppose first that $n=3$, and let $p_1wvup_2$ be the path joining the parents of $F$.
 Suppose first that one of the parents, say, $p_2$, has at least two children.
 Then, $(p_1,l_1,l_2,p_2)$ and $(l'_2,u)_2$ are disjoint switching structures, so the result follows from Proposition \ref{prop:generalizedswitchings}.
-On the other hand, if $F$ is a $P_7$, we adapt the proof of Proposition \ref{prop:generalizedswitchings} in the following way: if $v_1,\dots,v_7$ are the vertices of the $P_7$ in order, let $C$ be an alternating cycle of $\chi$ and $x$, $y$, $z$ be vertices of $K_7-C$ such that $\chi(xy) \neq \chi(xz)$.
-We embed the generalized switching structure $(v_1,v_3)_2$ in $C$ in a way that $v_3v_1$ and $v_3v_2$ get edges of distinct colors of $C$, and embed $(v_7,v_5)_2$ into $x$, $y$, $z$ as before.
-Again, we get four copies of $F$ in a way that of their sums is zero.
+On the other hand, if $F$ is a $P_7$, let $v_1, \dots, v_7$ be its vertices in order.
+Then, $(v_1,v_2,v_3,v_4)$ is a ordinary switching structure and $(v_7,v_5)_2$ is a a degree-2 generalized switching structure, and the result follows from Proposition \ref{prop:generalizedswitchings}

 Now, if $n \leq 2$, $F$ cannot be a path (otherwise $3 \nmid e(F)$).
 Let $p_1vup_2$ (if $n=2$) or $p_1up_2$ (if $n=1$) be the path joining the parents of $F$, and suppose that $p_2$ has at least two children.
 Then, $(p_1,l_1,l_2,p_2)$ and $(l'_2,u)_2$ are disjoint switching structures, so the result follows from Proposition \ref{prop:generalizedswitchings}.